-Section 32.
+Section 33.
 Politically Exposed Persons. - In addition to establishing the full identities of PEPs, DNFBPs shall also establish and record the identities of the immediate family members and entities if publicly known to be related to the PEP.
 DNFBPs shall carefully consider a PEP's position and the position's attendant risks with respect to money laundering and terrorist financing in determining what standard of due diligence shall apply to them.

-Section 33.
+Section 34.
 Customer Acceptance Policies. - DNFBPs shall have clear, written and graduated acceptance policies and procedures that will seek to prevent suspicious individuals or entities from transacting with, establishing or maintaining business relationship with them.
 DNFBPs shall develop guidelines to assist personnel to assess whether a customer's profile warrants refusal of service to protect the security and integrity of the business.

-Section 34.
+Section 35.
 Customer Refusal Policies. - DNFBPs should have written guidelines on when a customer's risk profile warrants refusal of service to protect the security and integrity of the DNFBP's business.
 Thus, if the prospective customer is unable to comply with any of the CDD measures, the DNFBP shall not commence business relations, accept instructions or perform any transaction.
 If necessary, the DNFBP should file an STR.

-Section 35.
-Prohibited Accounts. - Anonymous accounts and accounts under fictitious names shall be prohibited, and DNFBPs shall maintain customers' account only in the true and full name of the account owner or holder.

-Where an account is opened or a transaction is conducted by any person in behalf of another, the DNFBP shall establish and record the true and full identity and existence of both the account holder or transactor and the beneficial owner or person on whose behalf the transaction is being conducted.

 Section 36.
-Termination of Business Relationship. - Where CDD obligations for existing business relationships and clients are not met, as a result of the client's refusal to comply or where the client causes unacceptable delays, the DNFBP shall terminate the business relationship and consider the filing of Suspicious Transaction Report (STR) to the AMLC.
+Use of Aliases, False or Fictitious Names. - Use of false, aliases and fictitious names shall be prohibited, and DNFBPs shall transact and keep accounts only in the true and full name of the customer.

+Where a transaction is conducted by any person in behalf of another, the DNFBP shall establish and record the true and full identity and existence of both the transactor and the beneficial owner or person on whose behalf the transaction is being conducted.

 Section 37.
+Termination of Business Relationship. - Where CDD obligations for existing business relationships and clients are not met, as a result of the client's refusal to comply or where the client causes unacceptable delays, the DNFBP shall terminate the business relationship and immediately file a Suspicious Transaction Report (STR) with the AMLC.

+Section 38.
 Tipping Off - In case where the DNFBP forms a suspicion of ML/TF and reasonably believes that performing CDD process would tip off the customer, the DNFBP is permitted not to pursue the CDD process.
 In such circumstances, the DNFBP may proceed with the transaction and immediately file a Suspicious Transaction Report.